They’re the really important part.

 45. Many will find this extremely difficult; others will conquer with ease, but it is absolutely essential to secure complete control of the body before you are ready to progress.
 Next week you will receive instructions for the next step.
 In the meantime, you must have mastered this one.

-For this first exercise, the major (and obvious) benefit is that you will gain self-control over your body.
-You won’t fidget or appear to others to be a “mess” as you bounce your knees and twirl your hair.
-Instead, you will be the picture of physical composure.
-Of calmness.
-You’ll be “cool.”
+The major (and obvious) benefit is that you will gain self-control over your body.
+You won’t fidget or appear to others to be a “mess” as you bounce your knees and twist your hair about your finger.

 Imagine how that will benefit you.